-Measurement section The measurement section consists of a volatile particle remover and a particle number measurement device, a mass measurement device and a mass flow controller, pump and CO2 detector as specified by Annex 16 As part of evaluating the methodology and the robustness of the system described in Annex 16, the North American nvPM reference system has been deployed at several OEM facilities in North America as well as the SR Technics maintenance facility in Zurich, Switzerland.
+The measurement section consists of a volatile particle remover and a particle number measurement device, a mass measurement device and a mass flow controller, pump and CO2 detector as specified by Annex 16 As part of evaluating the methodology and the robustness of the system described in Annex 16, the North American nvPM reference system has been deployed at several OEM facilities in North America as well as the SR Technics maintenance facility in Zurich, Switzerland.
 These demonstration/inter-comparison studies served to provide information regarding the variability of the individual sampling and measurement systems.
 Additional testing at OEM facilities has also be conducted to acquire QL2 data on a set of engines identified to be representative of the commercial fleet for entry into the nvPM values database.
 Datasets from these initial measurement activities are being used by the ICAO Committee on Aviation Environmental Protection (CAEP) and their PM Task Group (PMTG) as they consider future aviation PM regulations.
 The data will be used by PMTG to develop a metric on which the regulation for nvPM emissions will be based.
-In this task Missouri S&T and its sub-contractor Aerodyne Research Inc. will use the North American Reference System as described above to develop a dataset for the development of an ambient conditions corrections methodology validation.
-Representative data and a summary of conclusions from the study can be found in reference 1.
+In this task Missouri S&T and its sub-contractor Aerodyne Research Inc. will use the North American Reference System to measure engine emissions from four different fuel types on the ground using NARS and its ancillary equipment and compare it to the NASA measurement system.
+And where appropriate quantify differences.